In the beginning, there was the empty set

 If we want to build up the whole universe with sets, we need to set up some ground rules to follow.
 Otherwise, we wouldn’t know what is a set and what is allowed and what is not.

 To be honest, we don’t define a set.
 It just is.
 A thing that contains other things… or not.
-That’s basically what we can tell about a set: does it contains something or not.
+That’s basically what we can tell about a set: does it contain something or not.

 Set(1, 2, 3).contains(2) // true